microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems.md

 FooterMenuItems is a list of navigation items similar to the MenuItems list.
 FooterMenuItems allows you to visually group navigation items into top- and bottom-aligned or left- and right-aligned groups.

 The default Settings item will be included as the last item in the FooterMenuItems collection.
 As a result, adding items into FooterMenuItems will by default display them before the Settings item.
 The Settings item can still be toggled using the `IsSettingsVisible` property.
+Note: this is the recommended way to remove the Settings item, although it's possible to remove it manually by removing it from the FooterMenuItems collection itself.

 By unifying bottom-or-right-aligned navigation items with the Settings item, these items will now be a part of selection, keyboarding, and narrator behavior that applies to the rest of the NavigationView.